SteffenEger/dldh/index.md

          - Haider and Kuhn.
 Supervised Rhyme Detection with Siamese Recurrent Networks.
 In LaTeCH-CLfL 2018.
 7. Session 7 (16.01.2020)
       - Historical Spelling Normalization, OCR-Postcorrection via Sequence Tagging & Transfer Learning
+      - **Literature**
+         - Bollmann.
+A Large-Scale Comparison of Historical Text Normalization Systems.
+In NAACL 2019.
+         - Flachs, Bollmann, Sogaard.
+Historical Text Normalization with Delayed Rewards.
+In ACL 2019.
+         - Bollmann, Bingel, Sogaard.
+Learning attention for historical text normalization by learning to pronounce.
+In ACL 2017.
+         - Bollmann, Dipper, Petran.
+Evaluating Inter-Annotator Agreement on Historical Spelling Normalization.
+In LAW 10, 2016.
+         - Schnober, Eger, Do Dinh, Gurevych.
+Still not there?
+Comparing traditional sequence-to-sequence models to encoder-decoder neural networks on monotone string translation tasks.
+In COLING 2016.
+         - Amrhein, Clematide.
+Supervised OCR Error Detection and Correction Using Statistical and Neural Machine Translation Methods.
+In JLCL 2018.
 8. Session 8 (30.01.2020)
       - Author identification & Stylometry